chr15m/nostr-relay-research/XX.md

 When a bucket is full, the relay attempts to make space.
 If the relay's own ID falls within the bucket's range, the bucket is split into two, and its nodes (including the new one) are redistributed.
 Otherwise, the relay identifies any `questionable` nodes in the bucket and pings the one that was least recently seen.
 If the pinged node responds, it is marked as `good`.
 If it fails, its failure count is incremented.
 If a node's failure count reaches the maximum (e.g., 5), it is removed, making space for the new node.
 If all nodes in the bucket are `good`, the new node is not added.

-#### 4. Recursive FIND_RELAY Lookup
+#### 4. Recursive DHT_FIND_RELAY Lookup

 The lookup process is iterative.
 It begins with a "shortlist" initialized with the K closest nodes from the local routing table (or bootstrap nodes if the table is empty).
-In each round, the client concurrently sends `FIND_RELAY` queries to the α (e.g., 3) closest unqueried nodes from the shortlist.
-As `NODES` responses arrive, the new nodes are added to the shortlist, which is always kept sorted by distance to the target and trimmed to size K. The process terminates when a round of queries completes without discovering any nodes closer than those already known.
+In each round, the client concurrently sends `DHT_FIND_RELAY` queries to the α (e.g., 3) closest unqueried nodes from the shortlist.
+As `DHT_RELAYS` responses arrive, the new nodes are added to the shortlist, which is always kept sorted by distance to the target and trimmed to size K. The process terminates when a round of queries completes without discovering any nodes closer than those already known.
 The result is the final list of K closest nodes.

 ### Message Handling